Williams247/Foodify/README.md

-# Auth System
+# Foodify

-This is basically a template or a building block for my backend applications.
+An e-commerce platform for food.

 ## yarn install